narainbalaji/jekyll-now/_posts/2015-2-9-Queues-In-Software-Development.md

 ### Defects should be fixed before new development can take place

 A version of a software system that has defects is usually not considered for shipment.
+Developing new features on top of a version that is known to have defects increase the probability of finding regression defects later on.
+This increases the total effort required to develop software.